Amazingren/NTIRE2024_ESR/README.md

 3. More detailed example-command can be found in `run.sh` for your convenience.

 As a reference, we provide the results of RLFN (baseline method) below:
-- Average PSNR on LSDIR_DIV2K validation data: 26.96 dB
+- Average PSNR on LSDIR_DIV2K_valid: 26.96 dB
-- Average PSNR on LSDIR_DIV2K test data: 27.07 dB
+- Average PSNR on LSDIR_DIV2K_test: 27.07 dB
 - Number of parameters: 0.317 M
 - Runtime: 13.54 ms (Average runtime of 16.18 ms on LSDIR_DIV2K_valid data and 10.89 ms on LSDIR_DIV2K_test data)
 - FLOPs on an LR image of size 256×256: 19.70 G